-Recently, we introduced a number of methods and tools to fuel innovation and creativity inside organizations through creative thinking and brainstorming such as Lego Serious Play, De Bono Six Thinking Hats and Reversed Brainstorming.
-Disney’s Creative Strategy is another tool for creative thinking and was inspired by Walt Disney.
+Recently, I introduced you to a number of methods and tools to fuel innovation and creativity within organisations through creative thinking and brainstorming, such as Lego Serious Play, De Bono's Six Thinking Hats, and Reversed Brainstorming.
+Disney’s Creative Strategy is another tool for creative thinking, inspired by Walt Disney.

-Walt Disney’s strategy was highlighted and modeled later in 1994 by NLP expert Robert Dilts.
+Walt Disney’s strategy was later highlighted and modelled by NLP expert Robert Dilts in 1994.
 He defined the technique as Disney’s method for turning his dream into reality.
-In this method, the group of people use a specific thinking flow which builds parallel thinking that can be used to generate, evaluate, critique ideas and solve problems.
+In this method, a group of people use a specific thinking flow that builds parallel thinking, which can be used to generate, evaluate, critique, and solve ideas and problems.
+It is very similar to tools such as the Six Thinking Hats and the SCAMPER technique.

-Although the method was not fully developed by Walt Disney, it bridges the gap between imagination and reality.
-The creative process unlocks the mind’s capabilities to dream and form unexpected ideas and solutions for existing problems.
-However, these solutions may not be applicable in reality and may not can be applied as strategic plan.
-Therefore, one if the advantages of Disney’s creative strategy method is balancing between both dream and reality in order to build a viable layout.
+Although Walt Disney did not fully develop the method, it bridges the gap between imagination and reality.
+The creative process unlocks the mind’s capacity to dream and generate unexpected ideas and solutions to existing problems.
+However, these solutions may not be applicable in practice or serve as a strategic plan.
+Therefore, one of the advantages of Disney's creative strategy is its ability to balance dream and reality to build a viable layout.

-In order to prepare the team for Disney’s Creative Strategy; four parts of the room are set for each thinking method.
-The first part is for dreaming and imagination, the second part is for realists and/or planning, the third part is for critics and the fourth part is for getting the mind outside the thinking flow.
+To prepare the team for Disney’s Creative Strategy, four parts of the room are set for each thinking method.
+The first part is for dreaming and imagination; the second part is for realists and/or planning; the third part is for critics; and the fourth part is for getting the mind outside the thinking flow.

-The idea of setting a thinking place for each stage in the method is to prepare the team mind to switch thinking modes from one to another.
-The place can be a room, open space office or an outdoor garden.
+The idea of setting a thinking place for each stage of the method is to prepare the team's mind to switch between thinking modes.
+The place can be a room, an open office space, or an outdoor garden.

-The team gathers with a target to achieve, this target can be a dream to turn into reality, design to visualize, problem to solve or process to improve.
-However, the history of the Disney’s method qualifies it to fit with creative brainstorming to help turn dreams into applicable projects.
+The team gathers around a target to achieve; this target can be a dream to turn into reality, a design to visualise, a problem to solve, or a process to improve.
+However, Disney's history of methods makes it a good fit for creative brainstorming to help turn dreams into actionable projects.

-The strategy is based on three main stages; the dreamer, the realist and the critic.
-Each stage represent a style of thinking and it should be applied in the same sequence as below:
+The strategy is based on three main stages: the dreamer, the realist and the critic.
+Each stage represents a style of thinking, and it should be applied in the same sequence as follows:

 The dreamer

 Usually, any creative idea starts with a dream full of passion and enthusiasm.
-In ordinary meetings, this dreaming style is halted by reality and does not have the space to go further on.
-Discussed in details. in this Disney Creative Strategy, the first stage allows the team to share their dream without no restrictions or criticism.
+In ordinary meetings, this dreaming style is halted by reality and does not have the space to go further.
+Discussed in detail in this Disney Creative Strategy, the first stage allows the team to share their dream without restrictions or criticism.
 This helps to build a pool of creative ideas.
-Some of these ideas are viable and others are not.
+Some of these ideas are viable, and others are not.
 Determining the viable creative concepts comes later as a result of the second and third thinking styles.

-The dreamer asked questions that help describing ideas and though such as the following:
+The dreamer asked questions that help describe ideas and thoughts, such as the following:

 - What do we want?